inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Two-fifty.
 	I only have a dollar.
 That's life.
-"A word to the wise: a credentials dicksize war is usually a bad idea on the net."
+"A word to the wise: a crentials dicksize war is usually a bad ia on the net."
-(David Parsons in c.o.l.development.system, about coding in C.)
+(David Parsons in c.o.l.velopment.system, about coding in C.)
 When my fist clenches crack it open,
 Before I use it and lose my cool.
 When I smile tell me some bad news,